OpenSDN-io/docs/tungsten-fabric-cloud-native-user-guide/how-to-enable-kubevirt-kubernetes.rst

 For additional information on KubeVirt and it’s benefits, see the `KubeVirt <https://kubevirt.io/>`__ homepage.

-Starting in Tungsten Fabric Release 2011, you can use KubeVirt to allow VMs to run in any Kubernetes-orchestrated environments that use TF as the Container Networking Interface (CNI).
+Starting in OpenSDN Release 2011, you can use KubeVirt to allow VMs to run in any Kubernetes-orchestrated environments that use TF as the Container Networking Interface (CNI).

-This document provides the instructions for installing KubeVirt in any Kubernetes environment that is using Tungsten Fabric.
+This document provides the instructions for installing KubeVirt in any Kubernetes environment that is using OpenSDN.
 This document also includes a section specifically on using KubeVirt to enable OpenShift Virtualization in environments using Red Hat Openshift.

 This document includes the following sections:

-How to Enable Virtualization with KubeVirt in Environments Using Kubernetes with a TF cluster
+How to Enable Virtualization with KubeVirt in Environments Using Kubernetes with a OpenSDN cluster
 ---------------------------------------------------------------------------------------------------

-This section provides the instructions for enabling VM support in Kubernetes-orchestrated environments that are using Tungsten Fabric as the CNI.
+This section provides the instructions for enabling VM support in Kubernetes-orchestrated environments that are using OpenSDN as the CNI.

 It includes these sections: